Evavic44/learn-css/CSS Grid/Introduction to CSS Grid/README.md

 <!-- Add screenshot of centered div -->

 This is just a simple way to center a div with css grid.
 There are other ways which involves using `grid areas` which we'll dicsuss on another tutorial.

+So this brings us to the end of this tutorial.
+Congratulations if you made it this far.
+Now comes the fun part.

+So I curated a few simple yet interesting challenges you can take to test your layout building abiliites.
+Why? because it won't be no good if we don't put what we've learnt into practive and it's a great way to have what you have learnt stick.
+If you made it this far, I strongly recommend you take these challenges to test yourself on what you have learnt so far.

+## **Topics not covered in this tutorial**

+These are the few topics I did not cover in this tutorial but I feel are important to have a look at.

+- ## <a href="#">Grid Areas</a>